 When Greek philosopher Plato said that music gives “wings to the mind”, he may have had a point.

-In this article, we look at seven ways that music education helps child development.
+We’ve already written about the health benefits of playing piano (for any age), but in this article, we look at seven ways that music education specifically helps child development.

 Improves Language Acquisition

 In a fascinating study called The Harmony Project, neurobiologist Dr. Kraus ran a series of experiments with 2nd and 3rd graders.
 She found conclusive evidence that music enhances sound processing and cognitive skills (memory and attention).